-Making plans for summer getaways with family and friends?
-Add fishing to your list.
-Plan a day trip or bring along fishing gear on your next weekend or camping trip.
+Summer is all about relaxing with family and friends.
+Add fishing to your list of summer activities.
+Plan a day trip or bring along fishing gear on your next weekend getaway or camping trip.

-“The white bass and wiper bite gets hot when the water heats up,” said Larscheid.
+“When the water heats up, we really see the white bass and wipers come on,” said Larscheid.
 “Hot weather is also a good time to catch big channel catfish and largemouth bass.”

 White bass are active in the summer in the flood control reservoirs (Coralville, Red Rock, Rathbun and Saylorville).
+Calm days are the best to fish for white bass because the seagulls can see the shad easier and will be feeding on them.
 Follow the seagulls to spot white bass.
-Calm days are best because the seagulls can see the shad easier and will be feeding on them.
-Splashes on the water surface are good signs, too, as the shad leap from the water trying to escape.
+Telltale splashes on the water surface are good signs, too, as the shad leap from the water trying to escape.

-Find a great place to fish on the DNR website at fishing.iowadnr.gov, along with the weekly fishing hot spots and tips for catching specific fish species this summer.
+Find a great place to fish close to home on the DNR website fishing.iowadnr.gov along with tips for catching specific fish species this summer.